christophevg/py-service/README.md

 # Python Service Factory

-> An highly opinionated and very convention-driven framework for creating Python "services"
+> A highly opinionated and very convention-driven framework for creating Python "services"

 That being said ...